wingchi-leung/pixel-earth/readme.md

 ## Pixel Earth Demo

-this is an demo make by blender,enable3d and ammo.wasm.js.
+this is a demo game make by blender,enable3d and ammo.wasm.js.

 ### Run

 download this repository

 `npm install`
 `npm start`